 I didn’t photoshop them, and the only filter I used was “dramatic” on my iPhone because this year was very much so.

 This is me.
 This is who I am.
 After a year of reality.

-My hair is in desperate need of a trim and a highlight.
-I have worry lines and bags under my eyes because there is a lot going on behind the scenes here every day, as I’m sure there is in your world.
+My hair desperately needs a trim and a highlight.
+I have worry lines and bags under my eyes because there is a lot going on behind the scenes here, as I’m sure there is in your world.

-I haven’t taken a vacation in more than two years.
-I’ve been homeschooling my child for nearly three years.
-Thank God I’m taking 100 mg of an antidepressant every day.
+I haven’t had a vacation in almost two years.
+For nearly three years, I’ve been homeschooling my child.
+Thank God I take 100 mg of an antidepressant every day.

-The sides of my lips are chapped since I recently had my braces removed at an orthodontist appointment.
-I quietly finished my braces a few weeks ago, but it doesn’t matter because no one really sees my smile anymore.
-I can’t passionately kiss my husband because he is an essential worker who still isn’t eligible for his vaccination.
+My lips are cracked on the sides since I recently had my braces removed at an orthodontist appointment.
+I finished my braces quietly a few weeks ago, but it doesn’t matter because no one sees my smile anymore.
+I can’t passionately kiss my husband because he is an “essential worker” who isn’t eligible for his vaccination.

-All of those things up there would have made no sense to me a year ago, but they are now a part of my existence.
+All of those things up there would have made no sense to me a year ago, but they are now a part of my life.

 Despite the fact that last year was difficult, I recognize it as an opportunity to look at my life in a new light.
 It offered me a second chance.